Thursday, June 30, 2011

 Products I am loving right now!

+With summer in full swing there are a few products I can't get by without.
+The first is Calm Coat fly spray.
 This all natural fly spray actually works!
 I love when I spray it on the flies leave.
 The Calm Coat Fly Repellent has a really pleasent odor and it is great for those who don't want to use chemicals.

+Speaking of Calm Coat they also have a great Detangler and Shine.
 I love how this smells, like a pina colada, and boy does it detangle.
 I get so many compliments on how shiny my horse's tails are.
 A must buy for anyone showing this summer or anyone really who just wants a shiny, tangle free mane and tail.
 Vetlink of Parker sells both Calm Coat products in quarts and gallons, come give them a try.
 For a limited time Calm Coat is $1.00 off per bottle.

 Back to the subject of flies, London is very allergic to fly bites so I have to change her routine a little in the summer to keep her comfortable.
 The first thing I do is add Garlic DE from our local company, Gateway Products.
 Garlic DE combines garlic, diatomacous earth and apple cider vinegar.